Amalgam (chemistry): Important amalgams

-Potassium amalgam
+Alkali metals

 For the alkali metals, amalgamation is exothermic, and distinct chemical forms can be identified, such as KHg and KHg2.
 KHg is a gold-coloured compound with a melting point of 178 °C, and KHg2 a silver-coloured compound with a melting point of 278 °C. These amalgams are very sensitive to air and water, but can be worked with under dry nitrogen.
 The Hg-Hg distance is around 300 picometres, Hg-K around 358 pm.

 Phases K5Hg7 and KHg11 are also known; rubidium, strontium and barium undecamercurides are known and isostructural.
 Sodium amalgam (NaHg2) has a different structure, with the mercury atoms forming hexagonal layers, and the sodium atoms a linear chain which fits into the holes in the hexagonal layers, but the potassium atom is too large for this structure to work in KHg2.

-Sodium amalgam

-Sodium amalgam is produced as a byproduct of the chloralkali process and used as an important reducing agent in organic and inorganic chemistry.
+Sodium amalgam is produced as a byproduct of the mercury-cell chloralkali process.
+It is used as an important reducing agent in organic and inorganic chemistry.
 With water, it decomposes into concentrated sodium hydroxide solution, hydrogen and mercury, which can then return to the chloralkali process anew.
 If absolutely water-free alcohol is used instead of water, an alkoxide of sodium is produced instead of the alkali solution.

-Aluminium amalgam
+Post-transition metals

 Aluminium can form an amalgam through a reaction with mercury.
 Aluminium amalgam may be prepared by either grinding aluminium pellets or wire in mercury, or by allowing aluminium wire or foil to react with a solution of mercuric chloride.
 This amalgam is used as a reagent to reduce compounds, such as the reduction of imines to amines.
 The aluminium is the ultimate electron donor, and the mercury serves to mediate the electron transfer.

 The reaction itself and the waste from it contain mercury, so special safety precautions and disposal methods are needed.
 As an environmentally friendlier alternative, hydrides or other reducing agents can often be used to accomplish the same synthetic result.
 Another environmentally friendly alternative is an alloy of aluminium and gallium which similarly renders the aluminium more reactive by preventing it from forming an oxide layer.